Time Out (2015 film)

-Time Out is a Bollywood film starring Chirag Malhotra and Pranay Pachauri in the lead roles.
-It is written and directed by Rikhil Bahadur.
+Time Out is a Bollywood film starring Chirag Malhotra and Pranay Pachauri, written and directed by Rikhil Bahadur.

 Plot

 Gaurav finds out that his elder brother Mihir is gay.
 He is unable to accept this as he looks up to Mihir, a high-school jock whom every girl fancies.
 Adding to his woes, the girl he fancies ‘friend-zones’ him.

 “How to fix your gay kid” is what their mother types into Google when Mihir reveals his sexual orientation and wishes to come out of the closet.